 We’ve all longed for a cold drink on a summer’s day, but realised soon after that we’d forgotten to put our bottles or cans in the fridge.
 Next time this happens, try wrapping a wet cloth around your drinks bottle or can before putting it in the fridge.
 The water will rapidly evaporate and cool, cooling your drink down much faster.
 You should have a nice cool beer in just 10 minutes.

 13. Place a lazy Susan in your fridge or cupboards

-A lazy Susan is essentially a turntable which you can place on any counter or shelf, that is designed to help you access your food more easily.
+A lazy Susan is essentially a turntable that you can place on any counter or shelf.
+It’s designed to help you access your food more easily.
 If you regularly find yourself with food piled up at the back of the fridge or cupboards, making it difficult to see, then this hack is for you.

 You can store all your food on a lazy Susan, which has 360 degree rotation, meaning that nothing will ever get forgotten about at the back of the cupboard or fridge again.
 Those who get them tend to never go back!
 There are plenty of lazy Susan options available on Amazon.

 If you want to protect your fingers when you’re lighting a candle, then consider using a dry piece of spaghetti because it will give you a longer reach to light your candle.

 This is a great tip for lighting candles in glass holders because you often have to use matches and lighters at funny angles to reach the wick, meaning that your fingers risk getting toasty!